NSAtchison/SeCoGen-Wrapper/README.md

 The [experiment_results](https://github.com/NSAtchison/SeCoGen-Wrapper/tree/main/experiment_results) directory contains the results of a set of experiments conducted as a precursor to this product.
 The analysis of these results motivated the creation of SeCoGen.

+The [wrapper_test](https://github.com/NSAtchison/SeCoGen-Wrapper/tree/main/wrapper_Test) directory contains the results of the test run of SeCoGen described in the project's final presentation.

 ## Prerequisites:
 Generate a Google Gemini API key at the link below, and store as an environment variable titled GEMINI_API_KEY.